ibm-cloud-docs/ContinuousDelivery/grit_integration.md

 If you have a toolchain and want to migrate a Git repo in your toolchain to {{site.data.keyword.gitrepos}}, follow these steps:

 These instructions apply to toolchains that already contain the Git repo that you want to migrate to {{site.data.keyword.gitrepos}}.
-For information about adding different types of Git repos to your toolchain, see the [Configuring GitHub](/docs/ContinuousDelivery?topic=ContinuousDelivery-github), [Configuring GitHub Enterprise and Issues on {{site.data.keyword.cloud_notm}} Dedicated](/docs/ContinuousDelivery?topic=ContinuousDelivery-configghe), and [Configuring GitLab](/docs/ContinuousDelivery?topic=ContinuousDelivery-gitlab).
+For information about adding different types of Git repos to your toolchain, see [Configuring GitHub](/docs/ContinuousDelivery?topic=ContinuousDelivery-github) and [Configuring GitLab](/docs/ContinuousDelivery?topic=ContinuousDelivery-gitlab).
 {: tip}

 1. From the {{site.data.keyword.cloud_notm}} console, click the menu icon ![hamburger icon](images/icon_hamburger.svg) and select **DevOps**.
 On the Toolchains page, click the toolchain to open its Overview page.
 Alternatively, on your app's Overview page, on the Continuous delivery card, click **View toolchain**.
 Then, click **Overview**.